ZQuestClassic/zquestclassic.com/content/news/2023-10-19-announcing-2.55-final.md

 ### More languages for scripting

 ZScript has taken ZC far, but we can't reasonbly match the ergonomics and capabilities of real programming languages.
 So let's support those as well!
-It's early days, but in experimentation is support for compiling real languages - like Rust, Go, C#, C++, ... (anything that [can compile to WebAssembly](https://stackoverflow.com/a/47483989/2788187)).
-In addition to being a language some may find more simple to write, this opens up the entire world of software libraries for inclusion in your quest.
+It's early days, but in experimentation is support for compiling real languages - like Rust, Go, C#, C++, ... (anything that [can compile to WebAssembly](https://github.com/appcypher/awesome-wasm-langs#contents)).
+In addition using languages some may already be familiar with, this opens up the entire world of software libraries for inclusion in your quest.
 More on this... much later.

 ### More GUI rewrites